 What’s the Difference Between Tabata and HIIT?

-Some HIIT workouts offer ratios of 1:2 that involve one minute of exercise at 90 percent or more of VO2 max to two minutes of rest, while others invert the ratio for two minutes of exercise to one minute of rest.
+Some HIIT workouts offer ratios of 1:2 that involve one minute of exercise at approximately 80-85 percent of VO2 max to two minutes of rest, while others invert the ratio for two minutes of exercise to one minute of rest.
 The duration and intensity of the intervals are what define the workout.

-Tabata training, on the other hand, strictly follows the 20-second:10-second ratio for four minutes, reaching — in the case of the original study — up to 170 percent of VO2 max.
+Tabata training, on the other hand, strictly follows the ratio of 20 seconds:10 seconds for four minutes, reaching — in the case of the original study — up to 170 percent of VO2 max.
 If you’re wondering how it’s even possible to reach 170 percent of maximal oxygen consumption, Ulrik Wisløff at the Norwegian School of Science and Technology explained to Time magazine: